yggdrion/gome-assistant/README.md

 - VictoriaMetrics with bambulab-exporter and shelly-exporter metrics
 - Shelly smart plug (Gen1) connected to your Bambu printer
-- The Shelly device name must contain "bambu" (case insensitive)
+- The Shelly device name must match the configured pattern (default: contains "bambu")
+- The Shelly IP is automatically discovered from the `ip_address` label in metrics

 ## Configuration